KashifKhaan/University_Management_System/README.md

   jdk path must be added to envorionment variables Open it in an IDE
   Make sure your package name matches
+  Go to Login Class and run it
+  Username & Password = kashi
 ```

 ## Features